top of page

 Weight gain or difficulty maintaining a set weight is a multifaceted problem.
-Let's review the causes of weight struggle in perimenopause and what you can do about it.
+Let's review the top 5 causes of weight struggle in perimenopause and what you can do about it.
+Plus, a bonus tip on muscle mass decline.

 Here's putting it mildly: hormones affect your weight!

-The decline in this key sex hormone is one of the main reasons for weight gain in menopause.
+The decline in estrogen is one of the main reasons for weight gain in menopause.
 Estrogen helps regulate metabolism and signal fat breakdown.

 WHAT CAN YOU DO?